GeorgeHcc/GeorgeHcc/README.md

 <!-- ** GeorgeHcc/GeorgeHcc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently studying in CQUPT
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Vue/React
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...